MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu-ga/use/common_troubleshooting.md

 ## Configure TrustedHosts

-When installing Project Honolulu, you are given the option to let Honolulu manage the gateway�s TrustedHosts setting.
+When installing Project Honolulu, you are given the option to let Honolulu manage the gateway's TrustedHosts setting.
 This is required in a workgroup environment, or when using local administrator credentials in a domain.
 If you choose to forego this setting, you must configure TrustedHosts manually.

 > [!NOTE]